CodeSpaceHQ/AppliedAlgorithms/.github/CONTRIBUTING.md

 ## Coding Standards
-Try to make it clean and easy to read with comments as necessary.
+Try to make your code clean and easy to read with comments as necessary.
 A `README.md` is required for every problem solution.
 Please follow the standards put forth in the Templates folder.

-Not all solution code will be clean.
-But make it as clean as possible within reason.
-The exact level of clean is up to the reviewers.
+We understand that not all solutions are the very clear at first, but please make the code as clean as possible (within reason).
+If the reviewers think there can be improvements they will let you know.

 ## Getting Your Code Picked
 So let's say you have a solution you would like to submit to this repository.